-As mentioned, we will have to discuss with the local schools (DYHS, BHS, Sturgis) what is possible and what is not this fall.
-We do have some very interesting projects available, and hope that we can work with the students on them soon.
-Of course, our book give-away for the students will continue this fall, as a component of our lecture series.
-And we always have projects available for members to try, which we are updating on our website!
+At this point in time, we are discussing with the local schools (DYHS, BHS, Sturgis) what is possible and what is not this fall.
+We have some very interesting projects available, and hope that we can work with the students on them soon.
+Given the delta variant, it appears that whatever interaction occurs will be over

+Zoom, but at this point all of us are very used to doing that.
+(And we always have projects available for members to try, which we are updating on our website!)